duparq/hwa/doxygen/porting.md

 Let's see how the `atmel/avr/devices/atmegax8.h` file is structured.

 The file is split in two parts.
-The first part is the only one that is included for assembler programming as it defines all the objects but does not produce C
+The first part is the only one that is included for assembler programming as it defines all the objects but nothing that produces C code:
-code:

  1. It includes `../hwa_1.h`, that is `atmel/avr/hwa_1.h` that is included by all the Atmel AVR device definition files.
 In addition to including the